 The previous name for Bipolar disorder was Manic-depression.
-Generally, people understand this disorder as it only affects one’s mood whether it also influence energy levels, self-esteem, cloud’s judgment, interferes in memory, disturbs sleep patterns and appetite.
+Generally, people understand this disorder as it only affects one’s mood whether it also influences energy levels, self-esteem, cloud judgment, interferes in memory, disturbs sleep patterns and appetite.
 It is a brain disorder that causes serious shifts in mood, energy levels, and social functioning.
 Everyone around us encounters ups and downs which are considered to be normal, it would not be wrong to say that anybody can experience mood swings.
-Nobody is immune to aggression, grief or sadness but shifts in bipolar disorder are unlike ordinary mood swings.
+Nobody is immune to aggression, grief, or sadness but shifts in bipolar disorder are unlike ordinary mood swings.
 It refers to two bio-psychological states, mania, and depression.
-Mania is characterized as a hyperactive phase of this illness in which patients experience overly excited, unusually high or irritable mood.
-On the other hand, depression is characterized as overly sad or hopeless mood state.
+Mania is characterized as a hyperactive phase of this illness in which patients experience overly excited, unusually high, or irritable moods.
+On the other hand, depression is characterized as an overly sad or hopeless mood state.

 In a manic state, individuals can experience an inflated sense of self-esteem and consider themselves superior to others.
 Often tell exaggerated stories about their wealth, power, abilities, or spiritual standings.
 This mood state also accompanies a decreased need for sleep and highly impulsive behavior.
 Racing thoughts and rapid speech are also common.
 People in mania become delusional very often.
 Sometimes even experience other psychotic features like hallucinations.
 In contrast to mania, depression is considered to be an inactive state of mood.
 Usually, mania precedes depression because the brain and body experience a high level of energy.
 And exhaustion of mania precipitates crash into the deactivated state of bipolar depression.